 A nationally coordinated Data Acquisition Program supports the most strategic investments in geospatial data resources.

-Each year government agencies purchase or collect a wide range of data and geospatial information products, such as aerial photography, satellite imagery, topographic mapping, and hydrographic surveys.
+Each year government agencies purchase or collect a wide range of data and geospatial information products, such as aerial photography, satellite imagery and topographic mapping surveys.
 The procurement of this information is often not coordinated or centralized, resulting in significant potential for the same information to be purchased, digitized and/or duplicated.

-Geospatial information can be expensive, and given the potential for overlap and duplication, it is imperative that agencies adopt a more coordinated whole-of-government approach to ensure a more strategic investment and use of geospatial resources.
+Geospatial information can be expensive, and given the potential for overlap and duplication, it is imperative that agencies adopt a more coordinated wholeof-government approach to ensure a more strategic investment and use of geospatial resources.

-One mechanism to achieve this is to establish a National Data Acquisition Program, where organizations (including project teams) can register their requirements at agreed intervals.
-In this way the planning, recording and acquisition of geospatial information can be channeled through one governance conduit enabling clear oversight of data acquisitions nationally.
+One mechanism to achieve this is to establish a National Data Acquisition Program, where organisations (including project teams) can register their requirements annually.
+In this way the planning, recording and acquisition of geospatial information can be channelled through one governance conduit enabling clear oversight of data acquisitions nationally.